'It could have been 14' - Liverpool's statement win

 Last updated on .From the section Liverpool

-Liverpool had some harsh words thrown their way after the defeat at Manchester United on Monday.
+Harsh words were directed Liverpool's way after the defeat at Manchester United on Monday.

 Former vice-captain Jamie Carragher called it "embarrassing" as they started the Premier League season in sluggish manner with two draws and the loss at Old Trafford.